ppke-nlpg/purepos/README.md

 `$ java -jar purepos-<version>.jar -h`

     Usage: java -jar <purepos.jar> [options...] arguments...
-     tag|train                              : Mode selection: train for training the tagger, tag for tagging a text with the given model.
+     tag|train|dump                         : Mode selection: train for training the tagger, tag for tagging a text with the given model.
+Dump for getting the model printed.
      -a  (--analyzer) <analyzer>            : Set the morphological analyzer. <analyzer>
                                               can be 'none', 'integrated' or a file :
                                               <morphologicalTableFile>.
 The default is to